vmware/terraform-provider-avi/website/docs/r/avi_botdetectionpolicy.html.markdown

 The following arguments are supported:

-* `client_behavior_detector` - (Required) The client behavior configuration used in this policy.
-Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_location_detector` - (Required) The ip location configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_reputation_detector` - (Required) The ip reputation configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - (Required) The name of this bot detection policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `user_agent_detector` - (Required) The user-agent configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `allow_list` - (Optional) Allow the user to skip botmanagement for selected requests.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `client_behavior_detector` - (Optional) The client behavior configuration used in this policy.
+Field introduced in 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `description` - (Optional) Human-readable description of this bot detection policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `system_bot_mapping_ref` - (Optional) System-defined rules for classification.
 It is a reference to an object of type botmapping.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `system_consolidator_ref` - (Optional) The installation provides an updated ruleset for consolidating the results of different decider phases.
 It is a reference to an object of type botconfigconsolidator.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.